-Will Deadpool Join The MCU In Doctor Strange in the Multiverse of Madness?
+Deadpool Didn’t Join The MCU In Doctor Strange in the Multiverse of Madness

-There are many theories and ideas regarding how Deadpool could show up in his first MCU movie appearance in Doctor Strange 2.
+There were many theories and ideas regarding how Deadpool could show up in his first MCU movie appearance in Doctor Strange 2.

 At the end of Deadpool 2, the credits show Deadpool travelling to key moments in his, and actor Ryan Reynolds’, career.
 Could it be that he isn’t only travelling across timelines but also different universes?
 And could that result in the character coming face to face with Benedict Cumberbatch’s Doctor Strange?

 It’s not such a big stretch when you think about it.
-Maybe he’ll even show up in the post-credit sequence.
 If previous films have taught us anything it’s that anything is possible with Deadpool.
-Also, the darker tone of Multiverse of Madness suggests that a character like Deadpool could appear.
-It could be a lot of fun.
+Unfortunately, it never happened.

 Of course, this isn’t the only rumour out there.
 Others suggest that Dwayne Johnson could show up in the upcoming sequel.
-And a few fans are hoping Deadpool director Tim Miller helms the third movie too.
+And a few fans are hoping Deadpool director Tim Miller will be involved with the third movie too.
 A few sites have also reported that Ryan Reynolds wants to include Julian Dennison, Colossus actor Stefan Kapičić, and Domino actress Zazie Beetz in Deadpool 3.
 Maybe we will even see Leslie Uggams’ Blind Al.

 When Will We See a Deadpool 3 Trailer?